Midburn/burner-games/README.md

 - Environment configuration: See `.env-example` file for local environment configuration
 - Database creation: See `config/database.yml` for additional info.
 - Database initialization: run `bin/rake midburn:seed_data`
-- How to run the test suite: `bin/rspec` **IMPORTANT: Since this project is intended to be developed over a weekend hackaton, tests are currently not supported**
+- How to run the test suite: `bin/rspec`
+> Side note: Since this project is intended to be developed over a weekend hackathon, tests are currently not supported

 - Services: `heroku`.
 Please contact `@elad_g` for credentials.
 - Deployment instructions: `git push heroku master`